RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 -----

-## If I already have instances named equally in the ams2 platform, will they be overwritten?
+## If I already have instances named equally in the new region, will they be overwritten?

-No, we will not overwrite anything in ams2.
+No, we will not overwrite anything in the new region.

 -----

 ## What will be the expected downtime during the migration?

   * We've seen instances with downtime of less then a minute, but for safety reasons you should consider up to 15 minutes (The migration depends on the amount of time to boot up the instance and start of all services)
   * Our tests indicate that downtime could be as less as 40 seconds during minimal load on your instance.
 A gracefull shutdown will be initiated using the OpenStack API's.
-A new instance is then spawned and created on ams2, with a copy of the disk.
+A new instance is then spawned and created in the new region, with a copy of the disk.
 The process will monitor the startup time and if it exceeds 10 minutes, we will automatically initiate a rollback.
   * If the instance is attached to an internal network it's connection will be lost for 5 minutes.
-This connection is needed to synchronize the internal network between the legacy platform and ams2.
+This connection is needed to synchronize the internal network between the legacy region and the new region.
-  * When the migration is finished and your instance is booted up succesfully within ams2 please include an additional 10 minutes for the internal network to become ready.
+  * When the migration is finished and your instance is booted up succesfully within the new region please include an additional 10 minutes for the internal network to become ready.
   * If the internal network doesnt respond within 20 minutes after the migration has been finished please contact support and initiate a rollback of your instance.

 -----